Your cookie preferences

 child learning from home with his teacher on a video call

-Social tariffs are available from a number of broadband providers, helping those on benefits get access to an internet connection at a much lower monthly price.
+Social tariffs are available from several broadband providers, helping those on benefits access an internet connection at a much lower monthly price.

-Read on to see which providers offer low-cost internet service and find out how you can check your eligibility for them.
+Read on to learn which providers offer low-cost internet service and how you can check your eligibility for them.

 Social tariffs are a way to get broadband if you're receiving Universal Credit or another type of financial support.
 They're much cheaper than the standard monthly rate for the service and are reserved for these customers to help them afford the usual monthly price of a broadband connection.

 They’re still usually the same speed and quality as other home broadband deals.
 The only difference is the monthly cost.
-Plus, they're not affected by annual mid-contract price hikes from providers either.
+Plus, they're not affected by the annual mid-contract price hikes some providers include, either.

 Uswitch recently found that two-thirds of financially vulnerable households are unaware that low-income broadband tariffs exist.
 That's a rough total of ten million homes that could save up to £234 a year, or nearly £20 per month, on a cheaper broadband contract*.